Lacson: Napoles can implicate more pork solons

 He expressed hope that she would not be selective.

-A number of lawmakers have been charged with plunder or graft for the misuse of their Priority Development Assistance Fund (PDAF), public funds meant to help the poor but were diverted to ghost projects of nongovernment organizations set up
+A number of lawmakers have been charged with plunder or graft for the misuse of their Priority Development Assistance Fund (PDAF), public funds meant to help the poor but were diverted to ghost projects of nongovernment organizations set up by Napoles and pocketed by lawmakers.

 Napoles is facing plunder charges as coaccused in cases against former Senators Juan Ponce Enrile, Jinggoy Estrada and Bong Revilla in relation to the pork barrel racket.